mathkimchi/singularity/DEVLOG.md

 Oh my lawd!
 It actually renders!
 It looks straight out of a horror movie but I'm going to commit now.

+I think the simple source of the problem is that the threshold is wrong.
+The sign is also inverted for some reason.